cdrummey216/whoami/artofliving.md

 * Self-development //from self-awareness, what can be modified for a better result?
 * Skilfulness //knowledge AND making/doing
 * Open-mindedness //knowing that my self is separate from another's self and seeking understanding
-* Mindfulness //when a disconnection between self concept and self expression/externalization, ability to forgive oneself.
+* Mindfulness //ability to aware and seek balance
 * Responsibility //although i am separate from others, i have committments to my self and to others that must be upheld
 * Flexibility //patience requires flexibility, or flexibility is a method for existing in a changing environment
 * Challenge //challenging onself in new ways is a method for self-development and skilfulness